-And that is the $64,000 question.
 Leading up to the easing of travel restrictions between the United States and Cuba, US airlines and cruise lines were legally allowed by the Treasury Department to negotiate with the Cuban government.
 This was a long, complicated, and difficult process, much of which was facilitated by the Title III waiver.
 Obama approved US cruises to Cuba in 2015.
 Florida-based Carnival Cruise Line announced during Obama’s historic trip to Cuba in March 2016 that it would begin cruises to Cuba starting May 1.
-Currently, there are roughly a dozen major cruise lines that visit Cuba (including Carnival, NCL, Royal Caribbean, and Holland America) and several smaller expedition-style tour operators. in 2018, the Department of Transportation awarded Cuba flights to American Airlines, Delta, JetBlue, Southwest, and United.
+Until recently, there were roughly a dozen major cruise lines that visit Cuba (including Carnival, NCL, Royal Caribbean, and Holland America) and several smaller expedition-style tour operators.
+In 2018, the Department of Transportation awarded Cuba flights to American Airlines, Delta, JetBlue, Southwest, and United.

 What are cruise lines saying?

 Over the last 24 hours, cruise lines who have been scheduled to visit Cuba have been issuing policy statements for their passengers and for travel agents.
 All of them have unequivocally stated that they will no longer be stopping in Cuba.
 Each cruise line has a different policy with regards to cancellation, rebooking, itinerary modifications, and any other compensation packages to include refunds and/or onboard credits.
 Please contact your cruise line directly, if you haven’t heard from them, or if you booked with a travel agent, contact him or her to let them know you want to be notified immediately with regards to the status of your cruise.

 I have a flight/cruise booked to visit Cuba.
 Should I worry?